42WebWeavers/webserv/README.md

 Webserv Config Parser
-This repository contains a simple C++98 configuration parser for a web server project (42 school style).
+This repository contains a simple C++98 configuration parser for a web server project.

 Key features: